 The NJJDPC achieves its mission by engaging a broad spectrum of opinion leaders and stakeholders, including the voices of those most affected by the juvenile justice system, to:

 - Advocate for sensible and safe solutions to crime and delinquency;

 - Build and leverage policy leadership in the field and;

 - Serve as a clearinghouse for research and best practices within our nation’s juvenile and criminal justice systems.

 Recommendations to the Administration and Congress

-All members of the NJJDPC are encouraged to join a Working Group.
+All members of the NJJDPC are encouraged to join or develop a Working Group.
 NJJDPC Working Groups are responsible for developing the NJJDPC’s policy and strategy in key issue areas.
+The ACT4JJ campaign is a principle Working Group of the Coalition that focuses on the reauthorization and funding of the Juvenile Justice & Delinquency Prevention Act (JJDPA).
+Other past Working Groups have focused on violence prevention and school safety.
 Participation in a Working Group requires members to contribute time (sometimes weekly) and in-kind resources such as convening conference calls, developing data sheets and positions, photocopying, conducting outreach with policymakers in Congress and to constituents in the field.
-Typically, Working Groups meet regularly in person.
-In addition to ACT4JJ, there are two other working groups within the NJJDPC.